Souradeep028/platinum-rx-assignment/README.md

 - **Not Found**: 404 for missing transactions
 - **Conflicts**: 409 for duplicate order IDs and already processed transactions
 - **Gateway Mismatch**: 400 Bad Request for callback gateway mismatch
+- **All Gateways Unhealthy**: 503 Service Unavailable when no gateways are available
 - **Server Errors**: 500 for internal errors
 - **Structured Responses**: Consistent error format with timestamps and field details